-Without exception all laboratory report conclusions must be typed (unless a worksheet is being used).
+Without exception all laboratory report conclusions must be typed.
 Lab reports should be in your own words.
 Copying data, calculations, phrases or paragraphs from another student or the web is considered plagiarism.
+Prelab and post-lab questions must be answered and attached to the lab report.

-Lab reports are due two lab periods after the wet chemistry is completed.
-Ex.
-You complete the first lab on a Thursday.
-The report is then due the following Tuesday.
+Lab reports are due the next lab period after the wet chemistry is completed.
+For example, if you complete the first lab on a Wednesday, the report is then due the following Monday.
 There are some exceptions to this deadline and those will be noted accordingly at appropriate times in the course.
+No late lab report will be accepted.

-Laboratory Exams
+Laboratory Exam

-There is one laboratory exam for this course worth 100 points.
+There is one cumulative laboratory exam for this course.

+The lab exam is worth 100 points.
 The laboratory exam will be given during your regularly assigned laboratory sessions.
+The date for the lab exam will be announced by your laboratory instructor, but it will most likely be on the last day of lab.
 No early, late or make-up lab exams will be given and all lab exam scores will count toward your overall course grade.

-Tentative Laboratory and Exam Schedule
+Tentative Lecture, Laboratory, and Exam Schedule CHEM 1A SCHEDULE - WINTER 17